opencogmind/opencogmind/docs/Apps/Reinforcement-Learning/welcomeRHLF.md

 sidebar_position: 1
 ---

-# Welcome To RLHF
+# RLHF & AI Safety

-Reinforcement Learning from Human Feedback (RLHF) and anomaly detection, while distinct concepts in the field of artificial intelligence, can be interconnected in certain contexts.
+Reinforcement Learning from Human Feedback (RLHF) and [anomaly detection](../Anomaly-Detection%20/welcomead.md), while distinct concepts in the field of artificial intelligence, can be interconnected in certain contexts.
 Here's an overview of how they relate:

 ### Reinforcement Learning from Human Feedback (RLHF):
 -*Concept:* RLHF involves training a reinforcement learning model using feedback from humans.
 This can include direct rewards or punishments, demonstrations of the desired behavior, or corrections and guidance.